-As a part of the year-long Fellowship, our Fellows first participate in an intensive four-week educational program providing a country and context-specific curriculum that examines historical and contemporary challenges to human rights, pluralism and equality.
-After the four weeks, they embark on developing civil society initiatives in their own communities.
+As a part of the year-long Fellowship, our Fellows first participate in an intensive three-week educational program providing a country and context-specific curriculum that examines historical and contemporary challenges to human rights, pluralism and equality.
+After the three weeks, they embark on developing civil society initiatives in their own communities.

 Applicants are strongly encouraged to look closely at the programs of previous years to get a sense of the daily rhythms and foci of the programs.
 While these programs are not designed to develop advocacy skills, it is our experience that the educational experience will provide the intellectual foundation through which future civic engagement can grow.